fleschutz/PowerShell/Docs/open-calculator.md

 ## open-calculator.ps1 - Launches the calculator application

-This script launches the calculator application.
+This PowerShell script launches the calculator application.

 ## Parameters
 ```powershell